apostrophe-login

 The convention is set this way for compatibility

-with passport
+with passport.

 # getThrottleLoginErr(req, minutes)